LargeNoob69/bigboyblitzbot/README.md

 b!masteries|b!masteries Riviere| Retrieves a given user's mastery pages b!runes|b!runes Riviere| Retreives a given user's rune pages

-## FAQ

-### What are the region commands?
-The region commands (b!region set, etc) are part of Blitzcrank Bot's ability to set a default region per server.
-This means that you don't have to add the region as an argument to every command!
+### Region Commands
+b!region set sets the default region so you dont have to click a bunch of times

+### Specify Region
-### But what if my account is on a different region to the default?
+`b!search [User] EUW` if your account is on euw
-You can specify which region Blitzcrank Bot should use at the end of the usual command!
-For example, if the default region of your server was NA, but your account was on EUW, you can use `b!search [User] EUW`.

 ## Troubleshooting
-**99% of issues with the bot can be solved by enclosing Summoner and Champion names in quotation marks (i.e "Lee Sin")**
+**99% of issues with the bot can be solved by putting summoner and champion names in quotation marks ("Lee Sin")**
 ### The bot tells me some part of my name isn't a valid region
-Unfortunately, if your Summoner name contains a space (i.e Super Frosty), you must enclose the name in quotation marks like so: "Super Frosty".
+If your name has a space put it in quotes ("large noob").

 ### "[Champion] is not a valid region!"
-Same as above, either your summoner name has a space, the champion name has a space, or both.
-They need to be in quotation marks if this is the case.
+Needs to be in quotes if it has a space

-### The bot doesn't respond at all!
+### The bot doesn't respond at all
-This happens when your name has a space _and_ you specified a region, or _both_ your summoner name and champion name have a space.
-See above, enclose name in quotation marks.
+Put your name in quotes you donkle.
+This happens when you both dont quote and dont specify a region

-### The bot complains about permissions!
+### The bot complains about permissions
-Blitzcrank Bot needs the 'embed links' permission, either at the role or channel level, since it sends messages using rich embeds.
+Sean give the bot the embed link permission then

 ### "Something unexpected went wrong!"
-I've done my best to catch all exceptions and display proper error messages, but some slip through.
-This is that message.
-Join the support server or dm me with details and I'll try to help.

-## Enquiries
-Questions, enquiries, etc. can be directed towards Frosty ☃#5263 on Discord or, by email: apal0934@uni.sydney.edu.au
+I need to fix code if that happens